Data dashboard monitors equity in access to transplant

 A data dashboard that offers insights into equity

 Health equity is the ability for everyone to have the opportunity to be as healthy as possible, no matter their social position.

 In order to do their work and increase equity in transplant, the OPTN committee volunteers who develop policy must understand the factors that can impact a waitlist candidate’s access to transplant, including biological or social factors such as blood type, education, gender, race or ethnicity, or whether they live in a rural versus an urban community.

 The ATS is a single score that indicates a waitlist candidate’s likelihood of receiving a deceased donor transplant in the United States.
 It involves various individual and community level factors from the NIMHD framework.
 These factors are not limited to organ transplantation—they contribute to health disparities across multiple health outcomes.

 The dashboard developed by UNOS researchers that monitors equity is easily accessed on the OPTN website.
-Currently it shows data for the lung, liver and kidney allocation systems, with heart equity data to appear later in June.
+Currently it shows data for the heart, lung, liver and kidney allocation systems.

 The amount of score variation among waiting list candidates reflects the degree to which the respective organ allocation system is equitable.
 The goal?
 To see decreased variation in scores over time—which would mean the system has become more equitable in terms of access to deceased donor transplantation.